-Newron progresses in the plans to perform the LID study with Xadago: Zambon had previously held discussions with the U.S. Food and Drug Administration (FDA) on the design of a potentially pivotal efficacy study to evaluate the effects of Xadago[®]/safinamide in patients with levodopa induced dyskinesia (PD LID).
-The intention is to perform the study in the USA, Europe and Asia/Australia.
+Zambon had previously held discussions with the FDA on the design of a potentially pivotal study to evaluate the efficacy of the compound in Parkinson's disease patients with levodopa induced dyskinesia (PD LID).
+The intention is to perform the study in centers in the USA, Europe, and Asia/Australia.

-Zambon acknowledges Newron's experience in the development of Xadago in patients with Parkinson's Disease and there have been discussions to have Newron as the party responsible for conducting of the study.
-Zambon will remain associated with to the study.
-Financial terms will stay unchanged: Newron will make a fixed financial contribution to the study, in return for a one-time milestone payment and a greater share of royalties should the study lead to a label extension.
+Given Newron's extensive experience in the development of Xadago®/safinamide, Newron and Zambon have agreed on Newron taking responsibility for conducting the study.
+Zambon will remain associated with the study; Newron and Zambon will share the cost of the study, equally and Newron will qualify for a one-time milestone payment and a greater share of royalties, should the outcome of the trial lead to a label extension.
+We will now work with international clinical experts and regulatory authorities to finalize the design of the study.